KirklandLab/CutandTag_Alignment_QC/README.md

 ## 5) Example Data

 A compact dataset is included within the repository for testing purposes, along with example scripts for analyzing publicly available CUT&Tag datasets.
-This pipeline extends the original protocol and provides a reproducible framework for routine alignment, QC, signal generation, and sample level assessment.
+This pipeline extends the original protocol and provides a reproducible framework for routine alignment, QC, duplicate capping, random downsampling, signal generation, and sample level assessment.

 ---